+Kitchen ventilation is the single biggest user of energy in a commercial food service facility.
 An unbalanced or poorly designed kitchen exhaust system can allow heat and smoke to spill into your kitchen, spelling trouble for both your restaurant's air quality and for your utility bills.
 Spillage leads to a hot, uncomfortable working environment and higher energy bills for air-conditioned kitchens.
-Some practices to optimize your CKV system and save energy include:
+Some best practices to optimize your CKV system and save energy include:

-- Add side panels to hoods to increase capture and containment of heat and smoke. - Turn off your exhaust hood when the appliances are off during non-business hours. - Install a demand-based exhaust control which uses sensors to monitor your cooking and varies the exhaust fan speed to match your ventilation needs.
+- Adding side panels to hoods to increase capture and containment of heat and smoke. - Turning off your exhaust hood when the appliances are off during non-business hours. - Installing a demand-based exhaust control which uses sensors to monitor your cooking and varies the exhaust fan speed to match your ventilation needs.
 Demand ventilation controls could reduce your exhaust system costs by anywhere from 30 to 50 percent and can either be installed on new equipment or retrofitted to existing hoods.